Using Your Veteran's Benefits

 Section 1010 has required all recipients of chapter 33 monthly housing allowances to verify their enrollment status each month.
 VA has determined the first phase of this verification will affect students enrolled at a NCD facility.
 Other chapter 33 students will be required to participate in this process by December 2021.

-Greater details regarding this monthly verification process is available on the gibill.gov website
+Greater details regarding this monthly verification process are available on the GI Bill® website.

 Chapter 33 students must respond monthly to verify their enrollment.
 However, their MHA payments will continue to be released until two consecutive months have elapsed without any verification from the student.
-Additional guidance regarding when a student has failed to validate for two consecutive months will be released prior to September 30, 2021.
+Additional guidance regarding when a student has failed to validate for two consecutive months will be released prior to Sept.
+30, 2021.

 Books and Supplies Stipend

-The books and supplies stipend is a lump sum payment (each quarter, semester or term attended) paid directly to the student when the school’s enrollment certification is processed.
+The books and supplies stipend is a lump sum payment (each quarter, semester, or term attended) paid directly to the student when the school’s enrollment certification is processed.
 The stipend is prorated by the student’s length of service percentage.
 The books and supplies stipend pays $41.67 per credit certified, up to 24 credits for the academic year (08/01/YY-07/31/YY).
 The start date of an enrollment period determines the academic year to which the enrollment period belongs.
 The maximum stipend is $1,000 per academic year.

 Rounding Out